Nissime/Structure_Core/README.md

 Check the samples are working (CorePlayground)

-2) copy libStructure.so to /usr/local/lib/ (x86_64 or arm, depends the platform):
+2) copy libStructure.so to /usr/local/lib/ (x86_64 or arm, depends on the platform):

 `sudo cp Libraries/Structure/Linux/x86_64/libStructure.so /usr/local/lib/`